How to Prevent Water Seepage Through Basement Walls

 Good downspout prevention includes:

-- Extending discharge several feet away from the foundation
+- Extending discharge at least several feet away from the foundation, and farther when water still flows back toward the house

 - Using splash blocks or extensions where appropriate